IIIF/api/source/presentation/4.0/index.md

 URIs with fragments are insufficient for complex referencing, like circular regions or arbitrary text spans, and do not support other useful features such as describing styling or transformation.
 The Web Annotation Data Model introduces a class called [Specific Resource][prezi-40-model-SpecificResource] that represents the resource in a specific context or role, which IIIF uses to describe these more complex requirements.

 Several different classes of Selector are used in IIIF, including an alternative implementation of the fragment pattern called [Fragment Selector][prezi-40-model-FragmentSelector].
-The fragment is given in the `value` property of the [Fragment Selector][prezi-40-model-FragmentSelector], and the resource it should be applied to is given in [`source`][prezi-40-model-source].
+The fragment is given in the [`value`][prezi-40-model-value] property of the [Fragment Selector][prezi-40-model-FragmentSelector], and the resource it should be applied to is given in [`source`][prezi-40-model-source].

 The required properties of Specific Resources are [`id`][prezi-40-model-id], [`type`][prezi-40-model-type], and [`source`][prezi-40-model-source].
 Other commonly used properties include [`selector`][prezi-40-model-selector], [`transform`][prezi-40-model-transform], and [`scope`][prezi-40-model-scope].
 See the [Specific Resource Documentation](model/#SpecificResource) for more detail.